robusta-dev/robusta/docs/configuration/ai-analysis.rst

     RUN apt-get install -y jq
     ...

-Step 2: Build and Push the Custom Docker Image
+Build and Push the Custom Docker Image
 ----------------------------------------------

 Now, you will need to **build and push** the Docker image to your container registry.